cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Everyone faces challenges in life.
-It's a matter of how you learn to overcome them and using them to your advantage.&quot;</em> <br>
+<em>&quot;Every defeat, every heartbreak every loss, contains its own seed, its own lesson on how to improve your performance the next time.&quot;</em> <br>
-— Celestine Chua
+— Og Mandino

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>